v0.5.0

 • Recalculates page count when page size changes

-• Adjusts the current page if it becomes invalid after data changes
+• Adjusts current page if it becomes invalid after data changes